OfficeDev/microsoft-teams-library-js/README.md

 ## BREAKING CHANGES

-[TODO: INSERT DATE OF NEW VERSION PUBLISH]: This project is now a monorepo.
+v0.0.6: This project is now a monorepo.
 You can find the teamsjs App SDK project under teamsjs-app-sdk/ and the teamsjs Test App under examples/teamsjs-test-app.

 The JavaScript library "teams-js" has been renamed to "teamsjs-app-sdk"
   - All the public API functions have been moved under 'core' namespace